togihon/TToast/README.md

 TToast({
   text: 'Your text',
   position: 'bottom|center',
+  fontSize: 'normal',
   color: 'Font Color',
   background: 'Background color',
 })
 ```
 # The Attributes
-Right now, there are two attributes working.
-They are `text` and `position`.
+Right now, there are three attributes working.
+They are `text`, `position`, and `fontSize`.
 All attributes must be written in lowercase.

 `position` must be written in `pos1|pos2` format.
 pos1 : top, middle, bottom
 pos2 : left, center, right

+`fontSize` : small, normal, large